goodybag/gb-handlebars-helpers/README.md

 # Goodybag Handlebars Helpers
-> A collection of useful handlebars helpers
+> Lightweight collection of useful handlebars helpers
 > for the browser or server.
-Pull in what you
-> need or grab all of em.

 ## Install